 For the whole month of September I rode around with my tail up but didn’t get lucky: it never rained.
 Or maybe that is getting lucky?
 Either way, you have me to thank for the lowest rainfall level for September on record.

 The rain finally came in October and I am able to report that the Ass Saver works surprisingly well.
 Whilst the extremities of my butt get a good soaking the rest remains relatively dry and comfortable.
 For someone without mudguards the Ass Saver is certainly £10 well spent.
-You can currently buy them in Evans shops for £6.50.

 It is inevitable that before any event your bike starts to develop ticks and squeaks, the gears suddenly don’t click through properly and the saddle gets uncomfortable.